Blueprint For Crafting Your First Escape Room.

 How to turn your escape room idea into a stylish puzzle adventure.

-Whether it be for a house party, classroom, kids bonanza or corporate team building day, these are the hidden blueprints that will get you there.
+Whether your escape game is for family and friends at Christmas or a weekend house party, school classroom, kids' bonanza or corporate team building day, these are the hidden blueprints that will make it epic!

 Let's do this